-Any beneficiary that received their services through FFS, the provider would retain 100% of the amount claimed.
+Anyone received their services through FFS, the provider would retain 100% of the amount claimed.

-g.
-Additional Payment Arrangements
+- g.
+Additional Payment Arrangements - i.

-i.
 Voluntary Reassignment of Payments to a Governmental Agency.
 Select one:

 No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.